YOUR LOCAL DENVER BUTCHER SINCE 1942

 Sauteing

 A rich beefy flavor.
 Juicy and tender.
 An excellent choice for any gathering.
+FUN FACT: Called a Prime Rib not because of the

 Available: